 Let’s be honest, we love the Christmas parties, shopping, gift giving of the holiday season, but holiday season also creates stress for parents and children.
-We have many extra activities like Christmas and New Year’s parties, Christmas shopping and gifts to purchase, we have Christmas programs the children will perform in, extra food and sugar can be too much.
+We have so many extra activities like Christmas and New Year’s parties, Christmas shopping and gifts to purchase, we have Christmas programs the children will perform in, all the extra food and sugar can be too much.

-It’s easy to see how young children can easily be overwhelmed during the holiday season.
+It’s easy to see how parents and kids can easily be overwhelmed during the holiday season.
 Even my 6-year-old, who should be able to cope better, had a total melt shopping this weekend.
 She was fine, we were having a nice time, and then suddenly something just snapped.
 She was fussing and making demands.
 Christmas shopping is stressful, but this scene was embarrassing.

 Keep your normal schedule as much as possible

-As you plan your holiday activities, try to maintain your normal schedule.
-Children need their normal schedule; it gives them a sense of security and balance.
-When the schedule changes too frequently, they become disoriented in time and the younger ones (especially under 6 years old) will become fussy, irritable and downright unmanageable.
+Plan your holiday activities around your normal schedule as much as possible.
+Kids need their normal routines.
+It gives them a sense of security and balance.
+When the schedule changes too frequently, they become disoriented in time and the younger ones (especially under 5 years old) will become fussy, irritable and downright unmanageable.

-Strategy #1 -As you plan your holiday schedule consider your children’s normal routines and when possible incorporate their schedule into your plans.
+Strategy #1 -As you plan your holiday schedule consider your kid’s normal routines and when possible incorporate their schedule into your plans.
 Example, if nap time is always at 12:30 pm, this is not a good time to start Christmas shopping.
 Plan your shopping in the morning or after nap time.

 Help your 2-6 year old know what to expect and what you have planned.
-If they know you have to go to the shopping and then you will go to the park, they will be more willing to help you complete your shopping with less distraction so they can go to the park and play.
+For example, if they know you have to go to the shopping and then you will go to the park, they will be more willing to help you complete your shopping with less distraction so they can go to the park and play.

 Strategy #2 – It’s easy for young children to become overwhelmed in places they are not familiar with or if the noise is louder than usual.
-Prepare your child before you leave home with the plan for the day or sharing what to expect at the party.
+Prepare your child before you leave home with the plan for the day or sharing what to expect from the parties and holiday activities.

 If your child becomes overwhelmed, take them to a quiet place